-The Postdoctoral Education Advisory Committee is comprised of MU faculty and leadership who work with postdoctoral fellows as well as the current Chair of the MU Postdoctoral Association.
-The committee convenes each semester to discuss and make recommendations regarding postdoctoral issues and opportunities, and to review applications for the MU Postdoctoral Research and Teaching Awards, MU Postdoctoral Grant Program, and the Preparing Future Faculty – Faculty Diversity (PFFFD) Postdoctoral Program.
+The Postdoctoral Education Advisory Committee is comprised of MU faculty and leadership with expertise in postdoctoral education, as well as the current Chair of the MU Postdoctoral Association.
+The committee convenes at least annually to discuss and make recommendations regarding postdoctoral issues and opportunities, and to review applications for the MU Postdoctoral Research and Teaching Awards, MU Postdoctoral Grant Program, and the Preparing Future Faculty – Faculty Diversity (PFFFD) Postdoctoral Program.